Links

 Special

-By default all built-in types are interpreted in native endianess.
+By default all built-in types are interpreted in native endianness.
 Meaning if the runtime is running on a little endian machine, all types will be treated as little endian.
 On a big endian machine they will be treated as big endian.

 However it’s possible to override this default on a global, per-type or per-variable basis.
-Simply prefix any type with the le for little endian or be for big endian keyword:
+Simply prefix any type with the le

 Literals